True Love (Kanye West and XXXTentacion song)

 "True Love" is a song by American rappers Kanye West and XXXTentacion.
-The song, which is a posthumous release for the latter, was originally released on West's album, Donda 2 (2022).
-For the single version, the album edit was revised.
-After Columbia Records announced its individual release on May 23, 2022, the label released the song to streaming services as the album's third single on May 27.
-A slow track that features synths, it sees West rapping and XXXTentacion crooning about their romantic turmoil.
+The song, which is a posthumous release for the latter, was originally included on West's eleventh studio album, Donda 2 (2022).
+For its single version, it was trimmed down by a minute and released by Columbia Records on May 23, 2022 in promotion for XXXTentacion's posthumous compilation album, Look at Me: The Album—serving as its second single.
+A slow track that features synths, it finds West discussing his estrangement from his children, while XXXTentacion croons the hook.
+The song was written by its performers, while production was handled by West alongside Ojivolta, Mike Dean, and John Cunningham, each of whom are also credited as co-writers.

-"True Love" received lukewarm reviews from music critics, who were moderately positive towards West's vocals.
+"True Love" received positive reviews from music critics, who were positive towards X's vocals.
 Some praised the musical style, though a few critics found the song underwhelming.
 It reached number 22 on the US Billboard Hot 100, while peaking at number 19 on the New Zealand Singles Chart.
 The song charted within the top 40 in eight other countries, including Australia and Canada.
-It was included on XXXTentacion's compilation album, Look at Me: The Album (2022), and is played in the documentary film of the same name that focuses on his career.
+It was played in the documentary film Look at Me, which explores XXXTentacion's career and upbringing.

+As of 2025, it remains West's final release on a major label as a lead artist.